- The average cost of car insurance in South Dakota is $2,575 a year or $215 per month, based on our data analysis.

 Calculate the cost of car insurance in South Dakota

-As a result, residents in higher-risk neighborhoods in South Dakota pay more for premiums than those in lower-risk areas.
+As a result, people living in higher-risk neighborhoods of South Dakota have to pay more than those living where the risks are lower.

 Calculate car insurance rates by ZIP code in South Dakota